 Devices will contain district-approved software and filtering tools; students should not tamper with, remove, or install any software

 Families are responsible for any damage to an NCSD device.
 To help alleviate any potential repair costs, NCSD is offering optional insurance to families to enroll the device in.
-The program is available for an annual fee with a zero deductible for any repairs or replacement due to accidental damage, loss, or theft.
-The information for enrolling the device in this optional insurance program will be provided when families checkout the NCSD device.
+The information for enrolling the device in this optional insurance program will be provided when families check out the NCSD device.

 Students who require specific technology related to an Individualized Educational Plan (IEP) will be contacted through the Special Education Department to discuss arrangements.